Parker H. French: A Nicaraguan filibuster, many scams and a sad end

 After some legal problems relating to recruiting volunteers for the Nicaraguan filibuster, he returned to Nicaragua in March 1856, only to be sent away by Walker.
 Things then started gradually to unravel for Parker French.
 He lectured on Walker, purporting to raise money for him.
 He was in Minnesota with his family for a few months in 1856, buying and then selling at least one newspaper and promoting a land development scheme.
+Christopher Columbus Andrews discovered French in October 1856 living at a stagecoach inn at Watab, Minnesota: "Mr. French came to Watab a few week ago with a company of mechanics, and has been rushing the place ahead with great zeal.
+He appears to make a good impression on the people of the town."
 A wealthy Bostonian reported that French cheated him in a deal involving the selling of two ships to the Navy.
 There was some unsavory business connected to ginseng.
 He launched a "Black Republican" (anti-slavery) paper in San Francisco that died after three issues in 1857.
 He got into trouble in New Orleans over a fake opium shipment.
 He was arrested by federal authorities in Connecticut and imprisoned in Fort Warren in Boston on charges of spying for the Confederacy.
 After an extensive investigation with considerable circumstantial evidence implicating French as a Knight of the Golden Circle and a Confederate agent the investigating officer recommended that French should be released; no definitive case of spying or treason could be mounted.

-French was living in Washington, D.C. by 1863, where he registered for the Civil War draft in July, describing himself as a 40-year-old lawyer with only one arm.
+French was living in Washington, D.C., by 1863, where he registered for the Civil War draft in July, describing himself as a 40-year-old lawyer with only one arm.
 For prior military service, he gave "2 years in Mexico".
 Throughout the Civil War he operated as both a lawyer and a purveyor for Union troops (he defrauded a partner), first in Virginia in support of the Army of the Potomac and then in Tennessee in support of both the Chattanooga campaign and the advance through Atlanta to the sea.

 He is listed in the 1865 directory of Louisville, Kentucky, residing on the east side of 6th, between Chestnut and Broadway, operating as a peddler.
 After moving back to St Louis, French again defrauded partners in a steamboat venture moving supplies to Fort Benton Montana.
-French turns up in the 1870 census in New York after his wife Lucretia died in 1869.
+French appears in the 1870 census in New York after his wife Lucretia died in 1869.
 He was remarried to Rebecca Claggett in 1875 with whom he had a namesake son, Parker Hardin French Jr.